Every process begins with a decision.

 - Because you “should” even though you are not quite ready in yourself

 Why do you need to make this decision for yourself?

 Over the years that your hearing has been gradually changing, so has your brain.
 The hearing part of your brain has been receiving less sound input, so it has had less information to process.
 It has forgotten what to do, as it hasn’t had to work so hard.
 Other parts of your brain have been working harder to try and keep up with the conversation.
+You need to use context and visual cues to work out what is being said.
 This can cause auditory fatigue or tiredness at the end of the day.

 It can be hard work at the beginning as you adjust to hearing again.

 Luckily, hearing aids now have an excellent sound quality, and you will adjust very quickly as long as you wear them all the time and get used to hearing again.
 Within half an hour, sounds that seemed strange or new when you first put on the hearing aids will begin to normalise.

 To create a new normal, we are going to ask you to wear your hearing aids as much as you can, from the time you wake up in the morning until you go to bed at night.
 At first, you may find it tiring.
 Your brain will have to work hard to process the extra sound that it had forgotten about over the last few years.
 By the end of the first two weeks, you should be at the point where you can wear your hearing aids all day every day.
 By the time you finalise your hearing aids, it will feel normal for you to hear.

 Helping you adjust – moving from comfort to clarity